Maianthemum stellatum: Flowers and fruits

-Tepals are white and 3–5 mm long.
-Green berries have distinctive dark stripes, eventually ripening to black.
+Flowers are made up of six spreading white tepals 3–5 mm long.
+Green berries have distinctive dark stripes, eventually ripening to a deep red-black.

 Distribution

 Native across North America generally from Alaska to California to North Carolina to Newfoundland, plus northern Mexico (Sonora, Chihuahua, Coahuila, Nuevo León).
-It has been found in every Canadian province and territory except Nunavut, and from every US state except Hawaii and the states of the Southeast.
+It has been found in every Canadian province and territory except Nunavut, and in every US state except Hawaii and the states of the Southeast.

 Habitat and ecology

 Found in open woods, prairies and shorelines.

 Similar species

 Maianthemum stellatum is smaller than its close relative M. racemosum.
 For comparison, M. stellatum has smaller, more open inflorescences that are un-branched and have fewer flowers, flowers with stamens shorter rather than longer than the tepals, and usually somewhat narrower and more curved leaves.
 Both species show the characteristic zigzag of the stem between the alternate leaves.
 True Solomon's seal (Polygonatum multiflorum and related species) have a similar overall appearance, but the flowers hang from the stem underneath the leaves, rather than forming a terminal cluster.